I skipped my dog’s grooming appointment for three months. Here’s what happened.

 - Tick removal and Lyme disease testing: £60-£200

-A single year of skipped grooming can easily cost more than several years of regular sessions.
+Skipping grooming for just one year can easily be more expensive than several years of regular grooming.

 Grooming schedule by breed type